ergoplatform/ergo/metrics/Report.md

 - There is a few transactions where script validation not greater than 80% of tx validation time.
 - The results suggest that `validateStateful` doesn't require optimizations, or at least it can be done after the other parts of block validation had been optimized.

-### Block Validation Cost Analysis
-In this section we compare script validation costs against transaction and block validation costs.

 ## v5.0 vs v4.0 Cross Analysis